Dirichlet improvability for $S$-numbers: Introduction

 \subsection{Acknowledgements}

 The authors sincerely thank Anish Ghosh, School of Mathematics, Tata Institute of Fundamental Research, Mumbai, for all his constant supports.
 We are indebted to the Department of Mathematics and Statistics, Indian Institute of Technology Kanpur, for providing the research friendly atmosphere.
+We also want to express our gratitude to Shreyasi Datta for her valuable comments.